-The white list contained 40 jurisdictions, including most OECD countries, along with jurisdictions such as Mauritius3, the Isle of Man and Jersey who had faced blacklisting under the 1998 criteria.
-There was a grey list of 30 jurisdictions, each a tax haven as per the 1998 criteria, and 8 other financial centers which had committed to the standards.
+The white list contained 40 jurisdictions, including most OECD countries, along with well-known tax havens such as Mauritius, the Isle of Man and Jersey who had faced blacklisting under the 1998 criteria.
+There was a grey list of 30 jurisdictions, each a tax haven as per the 1998 criteria, and 8 other financial centers which had committed to the standards but not substantially implemented it.
+The blacklist contained just 4 jurisdictions that had not committed to the standards (Costa Rica, Malaysia, Philippines and Uruguay).